Book cover

 }

-However, as presented earlier, the classes from each projector are implemented by their respective manufacturers and are closed for modification.
-In other words, we do not have access to their code to make these classes implement the Projector interface.
+However, as shown earlier, the classes for each projector are implemented by their respective manufacturers and are closed for modification.
+In other words, we do not have access to their source code to make these classes implement the Projector interface.

-Solution: The Adapter design pattern, also known as Wrapper, provides a solution for our problem.
-This pattern is recommended when we need to convert a class interface to another one.
-In our example, it can be employed to convert the Projector interface used in the projector control system to the interfaces (public methods) of the manufacturers’ classes.
-An example of an adapter class, from SamsungProjector to Projector, is presented next:
+Solution: The Adapter design pattern, also known as Wrapper, provides a solution to our problem.
+This pattern is recommended when we need to convert one class interface into another.
+In our example, it can be used to convert the Projector interface used in the projector control system to the interfaces (public methods) of the manufacturers’ classes.
+The following code shows an adapter class, converting SamsungProjector to Projector:

 class SamsungProjectorAdapter implements Projector {